Madelyn Desiano: Houston Dash

 In January 2023, Desiano was selected by the Houston Dash in the 2023 NWSL Draft.
-She scored her first professional goal on July 22, 2023 in a 2023 NWSL Challenge Cup match against Kansas City Current.
+She scored her first professional goal on July 22, 2023, in a 2023 NWSL Challenge Cup match against Kansas City Current.
 Houston waived Desiano on April 12, 2024.

 Odense Boldklub Q

-On August 9, 2024, Desiano signed with Danish club Odense Boldklub Q. She made her first start and recorded her first assist for the club on August 31, 2024 against HB Køge, and was named to the Kvindeligaen Team of the Round.
-Her move to Denmark also reunited her with former UCLA teammate, My Hyland.
+On August 9, 2024, Desiano signed with Danish club Odense Boldklub Q. Her move to Denmark also reunited her with former UCLA teammate, My Hyland.
+Desiano made her first start and recorded her first assist for the club on August 31, 2024, against HB Køge, and was named to the Kvindeligaen Team of the Round.
 Desiano was named to the Kvindeligaen Team of the Month for September 2024.
 She played 21 league matches in her lone season with OB Q.

 Spokane Zephyr

 Desiano returned to the United States in July 2025, signing a contract with Spokane Zephyr FC ahead of the club's second season as a member of the USL Super League.
 She made her Zephyr debut on August 23, 2025, coming on as a second-half substitute in Spokane's season-opening loss to Dallas Trinity FC.
+On May 19, 2026, she announced her retirement from professional soccer.